seabeya/tech-stack/docker/README.md

 - No previous knowledge is required!

-  > But I recommend that you watch ["Docker in 100 Seconds"](https://youtu.be/Gjnup-PuquQ) and some other 5-10 minute videos with titles like "What is Docker" before you start.
+  > But I recommend that you watch ["Docker in 100 Seconds" ↗](https://youtu.be/Gjnup-PuquQ) and some other 5-10 minute videos with titles like "What is Docker" before you start.

 ### Contents